 With each advancement in security technologies, cybercriminals adapt and devise new tactics, prompting security providers to continuously innovate and stay one step ahead.

 In fact, today, cyber security has turned into a rat race for those providing security and those trying to breach it!

 It is important to understand that while the white hats are always hunting for faults and vulnerabilities in software, hackers with malicious intents are busy doing the same.
 And sometimes, they succeed in finding the software vulnerabilities before the white hats.
 This gives rise to a plethora of problems.
 How can we expect to protect against vulnerabilities that we are not even aware of?

 As a result, hackers are able to launch serious attacks that severely threaten the security of software users.
 A zero-day exploit is one such attack.

-A zero-day vulnerability, also known as a 0-day exploit, is an advanced form of cyber attack that targets the software-related vulnerabilities.
+A zero-day vulnerability, also known as a 0-day exploit, is an advanced form of cyber attacks that targets the software-related vulnerabilities.
 The catch with this kind of attack is that it targets the vulnerabilities that are still unknown to the antivirus vendors and even the organization that developed the software.

-Anyone can become a victim of this kind of attack.
+Anyone can become a victim of this kind of cyber attacks.
 However, mostly these attacks are used for high-profile targets.
 Generally, large enterprises and even government departments are targeted through zero-day exploits.
 In some instances, government bodies use these kinds of attacks to target individuals or organizations that are a threat to national security.
 But that’s not it – an average everyday user can also be targeted through a zero-day attack.

-High-Profile Examples of Zero-Day Attack!
+High-Profile Examples of Zero-Day Cyber Attacks!